CrossTheRoadElec/Phoenix6-Documentation/source/docs/troubleshooting/running-diagnostics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Alternatively, users can :ref:`run a temporary diagnostic server <docs/tuner/connecting:temporary diagnostics (frc)>` in Tuner X. The temporary diagnostic server will only run until the next reboot of the target system.

+.. note:: Temporary diagnostic server can be deployed on :reF:`supported non-FRC platforms <docs/installation/requirements:System Requirements>`.
+However, devices will only enumerate if the CAN bus interface is ``can0``.